-Note 2: The maximum aggregate amount of loans granted and individual loan granted by the Company shall not exceed 40% and 30%, respectively.
-For entities in which the Company, directly or indirectly, owned more than 100% of their shares, the amount available for financing shall not exceed 300% of net worth of the Company.
+Note 2: According to TC's policy on loan granted for others, the maximum aggregate amount of loans granted and individual loan granted by TC shall not exceed 40% and 30%, respectively.
+For entities in which the Company, directly or indirectly, owned more than 100% of their shares, the amount available for financing shall not exceed 300% of net worth of the lending Company.